pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_misc.md

 ## Get size of message

-Calculate the resulting message size before sending to PubNub.
+Calculate a message's size before sending to PubNub.

 ### Method(s)